Cauliflower Cheese Recipe

 Total Time: 45 minutes

-This extra cheesy cauliflower cheese recipe uses roasted cauliflower for extra flavour, and is topped with a combination of red Leicester and extra mature cheddar cheese for the perfect indulgent side for a roast dinner.
+This extra cheesy cauliflower cheese recipe uses roasted cauliflower for extra flavour, and is topped with a combination of red Leicester and extra mature cheddar cheese for the perfect indulgent side dish for a roast dinner.

 Ingredients

-• 1 cauliflower
+• 1 cauliflower (400-500g)

-• 1 tbsp olive oil
+• 1 tablespoon olive oil

 • Salt and pepper, to taste